And then 2020 happened.

 Using a Homeschool Wall Organizer

 I received a free organizer and was compensated for my time writing the review, but all opinions are my own!
+This post does contain affiliate links, which means I might make a small commission if you purchase anything.
 Read our full disclosure policy here.

 The Susan from 1Thrive is perfect for our learning space.
 The special liquid chalk markers are vibrant so we can read the calendar from across the room.
 And since they aren’t dry-erase markers, the kids won’t accidentally smudge them with their fingers!
 (When you’re ready to change something, the color comes off easily with just a little bit of water.)